samuelajala01/samuelajala01/README.md

 <h1 align = center> Cy63rX</h1>
 Hola, I'm Samuel Ajala, a Hardware and Software developer, I'm currently studying Electronics and Computer Engineering at the Lagos State University.
-I started my tech journey in 2017 out of curiosity and since then tried different areas - BlockChain, Frontend, CyberSecurity and I'm still learning.
+I started my tech journey in 2017 out of curiosity and since then been exploring different areas - Blockchain, Frontend, CyberSecurity...

 - #### 🔭 Building the future with Technology